jbaw26/Opencv-animation/README.md

 # Opencv-animation

-Some animations with opencv as interface display projet <h1>in course</h1> code isn't good
+Some animations with opencv as interface display projet <br>in course</br> code isn't good

 opening and closing of a rectangle with darkening in the middle